Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Conclusions

 We have shown how disorder-induced backscattering losses can be significantly reduced using inverse design by leveraging the speed of: (i) a physics-based analytical mode formula, (ii) the GME method to obtain 3D modes and dispersion, (iii) automatic differentiation, and (iv) effective use of existing constrained optimization algorithms.

 The reduction in losses could have a significant impact on the performance of practical PCWs across various applications in photonics.
 The W1 and ZIW waveguides showed a reduction in loss of 6.8 and 6.1 times respectively, compared to previous methods which at most showed a decrease of a factor of two \cite{Mann:13}.
-Special attention should be drawn to the improved W1-like designs since it is the lowest backscattering loss PCW, for its group index of $n_g=6.73$, to our knowledge, with $L_{\tilde k}^{\text{W1}}=0.027$ cm$^{-1}$ ($-0.117$ dB/cm).
+Special attention should be given to the improved W1-like designs since it is the lowest backscattering loss PCW, for its group index of $n_g=6.73$, to our knowledge, with $\tilde L_{\tilde k}^{\text{W1}}=0.00044$ cm$^{-1}$ and $\langle\alpha_{\text{back}}\rangle_{\tilde k}^{\text{W1}}=0.027$ cm$^{-1}$ ($-0.117$ dB/cm).
 Note that this is using the statistical parameters $\sigma=3$ nm and $l_p=40$ nm for the noise around the hole edge, which is what has previously been used in the literature (and compared with select experiments).

 The nature of fabrication noise of course depends on the exact fabrication set up used to produce the waveguide.
-If the noise parameters are not known for a specific fabrication then they can either be measured using imaging or matched to the loss values measured.
-As can be seen from Fig.~\ref{fig:noise}, the roughness has a large impact on the backscattering value, so reducing, or at very least knowing, the roughness is an important component of decreasing loss.
+If the noise parameters are not known for a specific fabrication, then they can either be measured using imaging or matched to the loss values measured.
+As can be seen from Fig.~\ref{fig:noise}, the backscattering value depends quadratically on $\sigma$, so reducing, or at very least knowing, the roughness is an important component of decreasing loss.
 In addition, this method can easily be extended to improve or constrain many other important figures of merit in the PCW.
-For example, the group index, mode volume, Purcell enhancements, and bandwidth can all be controlled or improved using this method, while also keeping the losses low \cite{Nussbaum2021,PhysRevA.106.033514}.
+For example, the group index, mode volume, Purcell enhancements, and bandwidth can all be controlled or improved using this method, while also keeping the losses low, as demonstrated with the group index constrained optimizations in Fig.~\ref{fig:ngResults} \cite{Nussbaum2021,PhysRevA.106.033514}.

-The inverse design problem here is challenging due to its extreme nonlinearity and nonconvexity, and while the method used here, 'trust-constr' from {\it scipy}, has shown promising results, it is by no means the only method that could be used.
+The inverse design problem here is challenging due to its extreme nonlinearity and nonconvexity, and while the method used here, {\it trust-constr} from {\it scipy}, has shown promising results, it is by no means the only method that could be used.
 Future work to investigate alternative gradient optimization methods and reinforcement learning methods in order to fully explore the space of possible designs is important.
 Our work is thus the first step in designing a system that can consistently and robustly design PCWs that can be targeted to specific applications.

 \acknowledgements This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the National Research Council of Canada (NRC), the Canadian Foundation for Innovation (CFI), and Queen's University, Canada.